GoldenStarCode/test/README.rst

 1. Application for curves
 ============================
-One can approximate any continues function via trajectories with a sufficent accuracy and then apply this package functionalities for curves.
+One can approximate any continuous curve via trajectories with a sufficient accuracy, then apply this package functionalities for the resulted approximate version of the curve.

-2. Application for two dimentional times series
+2. Application for two dimensional times series
 =================================================
 By connecting consecutive points in a 2d times series one can make a trajectory in order to use this package functionalities.